Workplace Environment

 In view of the importance of the physical and mental health of employees, we adopted the Declaration of Group Health Management in April 2018.
 We are implementing various health promotion policies and organize events based on health issues toward creating a more stimulating and healthy workplace environment.

-- Daifuku continuously promote activities to maintain and increase the physical and mental health of its employees.
-Considering the health of all associates as fundamentals to the sustainable growth of its business.
+- Daifuku continuously promotes activities to maintain and increase the physical and mental health of its employees.
+Considering the health of all associates is fundamental to the sustainable growth of our business.

-- Daifuku, led by the Mental and Physical Health Promotion Committee, a companywide organization encompassing corporate and industry medical practitioners and public health nurse and labor unions, promotes to raise health awareness and the work-life balance of its employees by implementing health promotion measures.
+- Daifuku, led by the Mental and Physical Health Promotion Committee, a company-wide organization encompassing corporate and industry medical practitioners and public health nurse and labor unions, promotes raising health awareness and the work-life balance of its employees by implementing health promotion measures.

 Promotion System